DeqingSun/Teachable-Machine-on-K210/README.md

 # Teachable Machine on K210

-This is a project porting [Teachable Machine](https://teachablemachine.withgoogle.com/) project to K210 platform.
+This is a project porting the [Teachable Machine](https://teachablemachine.withgoogle.com/) project to the K210 platform.
 Instead of running in a browser, this project running on a piece of low-cost hardware.

 Just like the original Teachable Machine project.
 No coding is needed to play with this project.
 If you need to change sample and classifying classes, all you need to do is to put the micro-sd card into a computer, drag, and delete a few files.
 All training will happen the next time you power on the board, and the project will recognize new objects.